-The common belief is that the first impression of anyone is formed within the first 30 seconds of meeting.
-The impression is generally based on the appearance, way of dressing, body language, expressions and mannerism.
-For more on body language – watch the video at the end of our body language tips blog
+The common belief is that the first impression of anyone is formed within the first 30-seconds of meeting.
+The impression is generally based on the appearance, way of dressing, body language, expressions and mannerisms.
+For more on body language, watch the video at the end of our body language tips post.

 Anyone can take care of these factors by practicing and mastering them to make a good first impression.
 First impressions mostly become permanent and difficult to erase.

-Making a good first impression involves fitting into a certain atmosphere and set-up by being appropriate.
+Making a good first impression involves fitting into a certain atmosphere and by being appropriate.

 - be it a formal business setting or

 Each occasion calls for a different way of dressing.
 So you must make sure your clothing looks appropriate for the occasion and nothing is out of place.
 Being clean and well-groomed when meeting someone for the first time is a sure way to make a good first impression.

 Read this post for – Top 10 Personal grooming tips

 Arrive a bit early and you can have extra time for any unexpected delay.
 Being punctual makes a strong first impression.
 Making the other person wait can only help to make a bad impression.

 Having a warm and confident smile goes a long way in putting the other person/s at ease and conveys that you are happy to meet them.
 Extend your hand first and make a firm and confident handshake.